gnugat/gnugat.github.io/_sculpin/source/_posts/2016-02-10-ultimate-symfony-event-dispatcher.md

 Listeners that registered for `kernel.request` can modify the Request object.

-Out of the box there's a `RouterListener` regitered which sets the following parameters in `Request->attributes`:
+Out of the box there's a `RouterListener` registered which sets the following parameters in `Request->attributes`:

 * `_route`: the route name that matched the Request
 * `_controller`: a callable that will handle the Request and return a Response
-* `_route_parameters`: query parameters exctracted from the Request
+* `_route_parameters`: query parameters extracted from the Request

 An example of a custom Listener could be one that decodes JSON content and sets it in `Request->request`: